pfabrici/hopkin/README.md

 Download the MariaDB/mysql JDBC driver as a jar file and put it into a new folder C:\Users\hopkin\software\jdbc.

 ### Clone Hopkin repository
 The hopkin repository contains a basic Apache Hop project.
 It contains a structure for ETL code, definitions of metadata tables and some control workflows and pipelines that will be described later.
-Start with cloning the repository as a starting point for your ETL project by running
+Clone the repository as a starting point for your ETL project by running

 ```
 cd c:\Users\hopkin\projects